 Landsat (http://landsat.usgs.gov/) satellites collect data in the visible (30m), panchromatic (15m), mid infrared (30m) and thermal infrared (60 to 120 m) regions of the electromagnetic spectrum.
 These data have an approximately 16 day repeat cycle with a 10:00am local Equator crossing time.
 These data are particularly valuable in land cover and vegetation parameter mapping.
-Due to an instrument malfunction on-board Landsat 7 in May 2003, the Enhanced Thematic Mapper Plus (ETM+) is now only able to provide useful image data within the central ~20km of the swath.
-Consequently, Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS), which are still in operation, they are being increasingly relied upon.
-The approximate scene size is 170 km by 183 km.
+Due to an instrument malfunction on-board Landsat 7 in May 2003, the Enhanced Thematic Mapper Plus (ETM+) is now only able to provide useful image data within the central ~20 km of the swath.
+Consequently, the Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS), which are still in operation, are being increasingly relied upon.
+The approximate scene size is 170 km × 183 km.
+The possibility of downscaling passive microwave soil moisture retrievals using Landsat data will be tested.